 However, roll-call votes do not tell the full story of power and influence inside the European Parliament.
 As a result, in my next post, I will look at British MEPs’ access to the key positions of power, such as committee chairs or rapporteurships.

-Simon Hix is Harold Laski Professor of Political Science at the London School of Economics and Political Science and Senior Fellow on the ESRC’s UK in a Changing Europe programme.
+By Simon Hix, Harold Laski Professor of Political Science at the London School of Economics and Political Science and Senior Fellow on the ESRC’s UK in a Changing Europe programme.